-Title: Landscape Design I
+Title: Landscape Design I Course Number: 9591A

-Title: Landscape Design II
+Title: Landscape Design II Course Number: 9591B

-Title: Landscape Design III
+Title: Landscape Design III Course Number: 9591C

-Landscape Design is a profession that focuses on residential, commercial and industrial landscapes.
-The Landscape Design program immerses students in the history and theory of horticultural design, broadens their botanical knowledge, educates on plant terminology and nurtures their creativity while grounding them technically.
-This program is a specialized curriculum designed to prepare students to be desirable employees of architects, landscapers, nurseries, greenhouses, florists or various other landscape business.
-Both Maintenance and establishment of lawns, as well as, landscaping homes and business are included in the curriculum.
+Landscape design is a profession that focuses on residential, commercial and industrial landscapes.
+The Landscape Design program immerses students in the history and theory of horticultural design, broadens their botanical knowledge knowledge, educates on plant terminology and nurtures their creativity while grounding them technically.
+This program is a specialized curriculum designed to prepare students to be desirable employees of architects, landscapers, nurseries, greenhouses, florists or various other landscape businesses.
+Both maintenance and establishment of lawns, as well as, landscaping homes and businesses are included in the curriculum.
 The principles of design are also included along with plant identification, budgeting, and cultivation procedures.

-Title: Multimedia Design I
+Title: Multimedia Design I Course Number: 9560A

-Title: Multimedia Design II

-Title: Multimedia Design III
+Title: Multimedia Design II Course Number: 9560B Title: Multimedia Design III Course Number: 9560C

 This program gives students the freedom to be creative, imaginative, and inspired artistically to design presentations for entertainment, industrial and commercial use.
-Students will learn to use hardware such as digital and video cameras and projectors in conjunction with the computer and the internet.
+Students will learn to use hardware such as digital and video cameras, and projectors in conjunction with the computer and the internet.
 The course content is designed to create animations, manipulate photographs, create pictures, presentations podcasts and web sites using state-of-the-art Illustrator software.
 Both platforms of personal computers and Apple Macs are taught.
 Finally, students complete a digital portfolio showcasing their "best works".

-Title: Warehouse Management I Course Number: 9592A Title: Warehouse Management II Course Number: 9592B Title: Warehouse Management III Course Number: 9592C
+Title: Warehouse Management I Course Number: 9592A

+Title: Warehouse Management II Course Number: 9592B

+Title: Warehouse Management III Course Number: 9592C